egraphs-good/egglog-demo/README.md

 - `src/` — Rust source code for the WebAssembly module
 - `static/` — Static files for the web demo (HTML, JS, CSS)
 - `examples.py` — Script to bundle example `.egg` files as JSON for the demo
-- `egglog-upstream/` — Local clone of the upstream [egglog](https://github.com/egraphs-good/egglog) repo (ignored by git)
+- `tutorial-upstream/` — Local clone of the upstream [egglog tutorial](https://github.com/egraphs-good/egglog-tutorial) repo (ignored by git)

 ## Examples

-The web demo loads its example programs from the `tests` directories of the upstream [egglog](https://github.com/egraphs-good/egglog).
+The web demo loads its example programs from the `tests` directories of the upstream [egglog](https://github.com/egraphs-good/egglog), [egglog-experimental](https://github.com/egraphs-good/egglog-experimental), and [egglog tutorial](https://github.com/egraphs-good/egglog-tutorial) projects.
 These are automatically downloaded and bundled into a JSON file (`static/examples.json`) by running:

 ```fish
 make static/examples.json